Code-Institute-Submissions/BitWise-Front-End_2/README.md

 Login is its own page.
 It utilizes the the [form validation feature]() to allow the user to access the profile they created on the sign up page with their username and password.
 This page is not accessible to logged in users and will redirect them if the user were to the url to try to access it.

+If a user is not logged in and tries to access a page which redirects to the login page after logging in they will be taken back to their original page.

 On successfull or failed login a notification will be generated using the [notification feature]().

 <details>